-What has 2,000 pounds of icing, four hundred pounds of candy and four hundred pounds of gingerbread dough?
+What has 2,000 pounds of icing, four hundred pounds of candy and four hundred pounds of gingerbread dough and is at the Hall of Science?
 Between now and January 12th, you can head over to the New York Hall of Science to experience Gingerbread Lane, what could potentially be the world’s largest gingerbread village and a contender for the Guinness World Record for the largest gingerbread exhibit.

 We headed to Queens on a recent Saturday afternoon for a glimpse of the life-sized gingerbread village.
 Chef Jon Lovitch, the executive sous chef at the New York Marriott at the Brooklyn Bridge, has produced his 20th installment of an edible winter wonderland, complete with152 houses, a subway system, a lake, a bakery, shops, trees, cable cars, a firehouse and more.